Achieving Privacy on the Internet

 If you have to use Google Chrome, you can follow this hardening guide.

-Also, for android users, I recommend using Droid-ify (available on F-Droid) and Accrescent as an alternative to Play Store.
+Also, for android users, I recommend using F-Droid Basic (available on F-Droid) and Accrescent as an alternative to Play Store.
 You still may need to use Play Store itself, though.
 I do not recommend Aurora Store for security reasons.

 Fedora and OpenSUSE are both Linux distributions that work well out of the box.